jenvuong/vite-react-tailwind-template/README.md

 # React + Tailwind + Vite

-This template provides a minimal setup to get React and Tailwind working in Vite.
+This template provides a minimal setup to get React and TailwindCSS working in Vite.